Subscribe to Our Newsletter for a Chance to Win a Natural Wellness Backpack!

 Data from Naturally Well’s pilot program launch in southern Phoenix, Ariz., revealed the following:

-- A 69% increase of children who comfortably differentiated between processed and whole foods.
+• A 69% increase in children who comfortably differentiated between processed and whole foods.

 With new insight into the well-being of youth comes an opportunity to shape social determinants of health.
 Giving children the tools they need to adopt a healthier lifestyle has a lifelong impact vital to the most vulnerable populations.
 By adopting enrichment and educational programs beyond reading, writing, and arithmetic, learning environments can help children develop a greater sense of purpose and meaning while nurturing their whole health.